MEDIATION IN TURKEY

 If the mediation has been initiated before registering a lawsuit then, it is becoming possible to demand from the court where the lawsuit is pending, to confer an annotation indicating that the agreement has a binding effect.
 An agreement containing such an annotation is considered a court judgment.

 Which Types of Disputes Can be Mediated?

 Under Article 1 of the LMLD, private law disputes arising from actions and transactions which the parties may freely decide on, including disputes involving foreign elements, are eligible for mediation.
 Importantly, the Regulation especially emphasizes that any claim that consists of domestic violence cannot be subjected to mediation.

 Obligatory Mediation in Turkish Legislative System: Mediation on Labor Disputes

-The Law on Labor Courts ("LLC") "No:7036" has entered into force on 25.10.2017 by introducing a revolutionary move to Turkish legislation and practice of labor disputes.
-According to Article 3 of the LLC, it is mandatory to apply to mediation before filing a lawsuit on the grounds of debt and compensation claims arising from the law, individual or collective labor contracts or reemployment claims.
+The Law on Labor Courts ("LLC") "No:7036" entered into force on 25.10.2017 by introducing a revolutionary move to Turkish legislation and practice of labor disputes.
+According to Article 3 of the LLC, it is mandatory to apply to mediation before filing a lawsuit on the grounds of debt and compensation claims arising from the law, individual or collective labor contracts, or reemployment claims.